-Once everything is working create an announcement on the website and then send an e-mail to the mailing list.
+Once everything is working, create an announcement on the website and then send an e-mail to the mailing list.
+The mailing list includes: announce@apache.org, dev@kyuubi.apache.org, user@spark.apache.org.

 Enjoy an adult beverage of your choice, and congratulations on making a Kyuubi release.